Coletterbox/RabbitProject/sprintLog.md

 #### Scrum master: Lubnah
 #### Sprint review:
 * What has been done?
-  * Testing the Display Manager and logging (Tolga and Philip)
+  * Testing the Display Manager and logging.
+(Tolga and Philip)
-  * Testing the Rabbits class and World Simulation (James, Sebastian and Lubnah)
+  * Testing the Rabbits class and World Simulation.
+(James, Sebastian and Lubnah)
-  * Created How to Merge in git guide (Alonso and Collete)
+  * Created Git guide.
+(Alonso and Colette)
 #### Sprint retrospective:
 * What went well?
-  * Timeboxing went well
+  * Timeboxing went well.
   * Splitting into small groups allowed more tasks to be completed.
 * What did not go as well?
-  * Memory Exception in the Heap means the program lasts for only 33/34 months
+  * Memory exception in the heap means the program lasts for only 33/34 months.
 * What could be done differently?
-  * Designing the program in a way that less refactoring would need to be done
+  * Designing the program in a way that less refactoring would need to be done.

 ----